edhowland/viper/doc/help/help.md

 Press space or right arrow to proceed to the next item.
 Press Tab or down arrow to go to the next topic.

+This help browser can be reached from the main Viper editor session by Alt h.
+Alternatively, you can enter command mode via alt semicolon.
+Then type help and Return.

 ## Help for Help

 This is the help browser.
 You can move around via the arrow keys on thekeyboard.